 Susan continued to paint in the dark using her "projected image technique".
-Although she is currently working in oil on canvas she has proposed the creation of a new series of watercolors that will document her old neighborhood, including the Santa Monica Pier and Boardwalk, as it is today, in 2019.
-All of us at Infinity Studio like the idea although after all that has happened she may not be able to do them all.
+Although she used a digital projector she also used 35mm slides for many of her legacy photos.
+Scanning slides and transparencies for digital display is functional but nothing beats the richness of film slides.
+She was working in oil on canvas but her proposed new series of watercolors - to document her new and old neighborhood, including the Santa Monica Pier and Boardwalk, as it is today - was taking shape nicely.
+All of us at Infinity Studio liked how the retrospective show turned out but after all that has happened she was not be able to do them all.
 The Photographs presented below were taken by Susan and reflect the sort of images from which the new series is emerging.
 For the 2018 Small World show she began a watercolor of the pier looking south which is similar to Moby's Dock.
-She is now using a digital camera and projector instead of her 35mm film and slide projector but otherwise the technique was exactly the same.
-"But Susan is not a photographer", you may say.
+She was using a digital camera and projector instead of her 35mm film and slide projector but otherwise the technique was exactly the same.
+"But Susan was not a photographer", you may say.
 Perhaps a word of explanation is in order.